-8.2 NGĀ MOEMOEA O NGĀ MAUNGA / THE VISION FOR ŌHUIARANGI
+8.2 NGĀ MOEMOEA O NGĀ MAUNGA / THE VISION FOR OHUIARANGI

-- 8.2.1 The vision for Ōhuiarangi is to enhance the mauri of the Maunga, improve the visitor experience, understanding and respect for the Maunga. - 8.2.2 Māra Kai and Māra Hupara are proposed to be established. - 8.2.3 Cattle have been removed to prevent further damage to cultural and archaeological features.
+- The vision for Ōhuiarangi is to enhance the mauri of the Maunga, improve the visitor experience, understanding and respect for the Maunga. - 8.2.2 Māra Kai and Māra Hupara are proposed to be established. - Cattle have been removed to prevent further damage to cultural and archaeological features.
 All infrastructure associated with farming (cattle yards, trough and fences around planted areas) will be removed. - 8.2.4 Paths are proposed to be upgraded, signage including track maps are proposed to be installed.
-Through signage and design elements mountain biking is to be discouraged to again, prevent further damage to cultural and archaeological features, particularly on the tihi. - 8.2.5 An informal platform on the tihi is proposed, along with engagement with LINZ regarding the future of the damaged/unused trig marker.
+Through signage and design elements mountain biking is to be discouraged to again, prevent further damage to cultural and archaeological features, particularly on the tihi. - An informal platform on the tihi is proposed, along with engagement with LINZ regarding the future of the damaged/unused trig marker.
 The northern cliff face and Pine trees on the cliff face will monitored for health and safety risks and stability.
 Over time, the Pine trees will be replaced by native specimens along with native revegetation of the cliff face.
-A programme of weed and pest control will be continued.
+A programme of weed and pest control will be continued. - 8.2.6 The Tūpuna Maunga Authority will ensure that the archaeological values of the maunga are protected and enhanced.